TildeWill/furcate/README.md

-# Furcate
+# furcate

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/furcate`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+[ verb fur-keyt ] _to form a fork; branch._

+When you want to enable your users to "branch" and "merge" data the same way you branch and merge code, then **furcate is for you**.
+It replaces `ActiveRecord::Base` on your models, storing each change to the model in a separate row in the database.
+Changes are recorded as commits.
+Together they form snapshots of the data your users interact with.

 ## Installation